 - Sounded the alarm on dangerous or polluting project proposals in our region and mobilized our supporters to make their voices heard.

-- Trained hundreds of citizen scientists to accurately document and track data on the health of our local shorelines.
+- Trained hundreds of community scientists to accurately document and track data on the health of our local shorelines.